bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

-  After BIP66 gained adequate support from users and developers---including from many people who didn't know about the security vulnerability---it was released using the same ISM activation mechanism as BIP34 used, except using v3 blocks (meaning v2 blocks, or earlier, would be rejected at the 95% threshold).
+  After BIP66 gained adequate support from users and developers---including from many people who didn't know about the security vulnerability---it was released using the same ISM activation mechanism as BIP34 used, incrementing the block version to v3 and requiring all v2 or lower blocks be rejected when the 95% threshold was reached.

-  The 75% threshold was reach at block height 359,753.
-The 95% threshold was reached at block 363,725 (4 July 2015) and all nodes running [Bitcoin Core version 0.10.0][] or later (or a compatible implementation) began enforcing the new rules.
-However, at block height 363,731, one of the miners who had not been signaling support for the soft fork produced a version 2 block that was not valid under the new ISM activation rules.
-It was known this could happen up to several times a day until the last few percent of the network hash rate upgraded to enforce the new rules, and the expected outcome was that upgraded nodes and miners would simply ignore the invalid block.
-Unfortunately, many miners at the time performed *validationless mining* where they would accept a claim that there was a new block even before the new block had arrived and been trustlessly validated.
-When this happened, they would begin mining to extend the chain with the invalid block, making any blocks they produced also invalid.
-This happened after the original block 363,731 was produced---miners produced a chain of six invalid blocks before developers were able to contact pool operators and get them to manually reset their software to return to the valid chain.
+  The 75% threshold was reached at block height 359,753.
+On 4 July 2015, the 95% threshold was reached at block 363,725 and all nodes running [Bitcoin Core version 0.10.0][] or later (or a compatible implementation) began enforcing the new rules.
+However, at block height 363,731, a non-upgraded miner produced a block that didn't contain the correct block version and so was not valid under the new ISM activation rules.
+Other miners built on this invalid block, ultimately producing a chain with six invalid blocks.
+This meant non-upgraded nodes and many lightweight clients treated the 96 transactions in the first invalid block as having six confirmations---putting users at risk of accepting those payments as final even though they hadn't, at that time, been cofirmed even once in a valid block.
+Eventually developers were able to contact pool operators and get them to manually reset their software to return to the valid chain.

-  These invalid blocks did not affect users who had upgraded their full nodes to enforce the BIP66 soft fork, but users of lightweight clients and earlier nodes could've seen the 96 transactions in the original block 363,731 receive up to six confirmations even though they weren't confirmed in a valid block.
 A second event of this type occurred the next day, giving transactions three false confirmations.
-Eventually, enough miners improved their validationless mining software or upgraded their nodes and the accidental chain splits stopped occurring.
+Happily, all regular transactions from both the six-block and three-block invalid chains were later confirmed in valid blocks, meaning that no regular users lost money.

+  That initial invalid block at height 363,731 was one of the roughly 5% of blocks per day that was expected to be invalid for no reason other than using an old version number.
+The chance of the next block being invalid was also 5%, or a culmative probability of `5% * 5% = 0.25%`.
+  Under the premise that 95% of miners had upgraded, the culmative probability of six blocks in a row all being invalid was 0.000002%---but it wasn't extraordinarily bad luck that was the culprit here.
+What hadn't been considered was miners performing *validationless mining,* an efficiency optimization where miners would build upon the header of a new block before they had finished receiving and verifying that block.
+Although validationless mining software could easily deal with invalid block versions in theory, that feature had not been implemented in the software used by the miners who created the five blocks descended from #363,731.
+Eventually, enough miners improved their validationless mining software or upgraded their nodes and the accidental chain splits related to the BIP66 activation stopped occurring.

-  In response to the problems of these [July 2015 chain forks][], developers redoubled their efforts on reducing the need for validationless mining and began working on a new activation mechanism.
+  In response to the problems of these [July 2015 chain forks][], developers redoubled their efforts on reducing the need for validationless mining and began working on an improved activation mechanism.

   #### [2015] ISM one last time: the BIP65 `OP_CHECKLOCKTIMEVERIFY` activation